North Sea Battleground (Hardback)

 A good introduction to the subject.The Long, Long Trail

 This book is certainly readable, as you would say a wine is drinkable.
 Perrett uses the right language and his prose is smooth.
-He does very well to narrate action at sea in a measured... [read full review]The Naval Review
+He does very well to narrate action at sea in a measured and interesting way, avoiding hype as well as hideous detail, and telling a story mch as you would hear your classic master recite myths and legends.The Naval Review

 Perrett writes with a pleasing style which makes it an enjoyable read.Warships International Fleet Review